Did you ever wonder why Excel calls a single file a “workbook” but a single sheet inside it a “worksheet”?

 Using Templates

-Save a workbook as a template (.xltx) so each time you start a new project, you get the same structure—pre‑named sheets, formulas, and formatting It's one of those things that adds up..
+Save a workbook as a template (.xltx) so each time you start a new project, you get the same structure—pre‑named sheets, formulas, and formatting And that's really what it comes down to..

 Common Mistakes / What Most People Get Wrong